The Vanishing Man: Plot summary

 In the TV movie, Nick Cameron (Neil Morrissey) is a pilot running an air courier service with his brother Joe (Mark Womack).
 He is sent to Schiphol to collect a package, which unbeknown to him contains plutonium.
 When he returns, he is surrounded by armed police and arrested.
 Despite pleading his innocence, Nick is sentenced to 25 years in prison.

 Solicitor Alice Grant (Lucy Akhurst) helps Nick with an appeal.
 She eventually starts to believe his innocence, when she researches his alibi and finds evidence of genuine mistakes.
 Alice's boss Gordon asks her to prioritise the Lawrence situation, a high-profile case involving a chemical company and a pollutant chemical called "harnium".

 Meanwhile, Nick's prison governor is selecting volunteers for medical research.
 Nick agrees and is taken to a remote country manor, where a company called Gyges is researching a new technique that protects skin against UV radiation.
 Ms Jeffries (Barbara Flynn) takes him to a lab.
 Nick starts to have doubts, but despite his protests he is strapped to a machine that scans laser beams up and down his body.
 He returns to prison weak and in agony.

 News of Nick's appeal worries the Gyges organisation, headed by a mysterious man in a mask and gloves.
-They decide to kill Nick before be can talk to Alice.
+They decide to kill Nick before he can talk to Alice.
 Prisons guards are sent to Nick as he showers.
 As they approach, Nick sees his body disappearing from the feet up.
 The guards find the shower empty and raise the alarm.
 An invisible Nick steps out and looks at his empty reflection.

 Nick escapes from prison by following Alice out and into her car.
 As she drives, Nick reappears naked on the back seat, causing Alice to crash into a tree.
 Nick tries to explain himself and Alice reluctantly agrees to take him back to her flat.

 Gyges work out that Nick has become invisible and escaped.
 They reason he must be with Alice after finding her crashed car.
 Nick gets frustrated trying to convince Alice and leaves to go back to his own flat.
 On the way, he gets splashed by a car outside a pub and goes inside.
 There he meets his old friends and asks for help, but runs away when he sees his hand turning invisible.